Each place is unique and will provide you with an unforgettable experience.

 Your guides will run you through each rule.

-Animals won‘t walk into your tent if it is secure.
+Animals won‘t walk into your tent if it's secure.

 If you think these rules are a little bit over-the-top, just wait until you see the footprints around your tent the next morning.

-Tanzania – try the incredible Serengeti, Ngorongoro Crater for plentiful animals and breath-taking surroundings.
+Try the incredible Serengeti, Ngorongoro Crater for plentiful animals and breath-taking surroundings.
 For the more hearty souls, get down to Ruaha NP.
+Visit Tanzania between June to October but if you are planning to see the wonder of the Great Migration, visit either June - July or January - February.

-Botswana – heaven on Earth.
+Heaven on Earth.
 The last great wilderness of Southern Africa.
 Moremi NP, Chobe NP and Savuti NP make up the Okavango Delta region.
-Want to live a National Geographic Dream?
-Head into this wetland paradise.
+Want to live a National Geographic dream?
+Head into this wetland paradise to canoe the Okavango Delta for a true wilderness experience.
+Visit Botswana to see large packs of wild dogs and other predators plus your usual African favourites like elephants, hippo and giraffe during the dry season from May to October.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.